 - To protect against regional failures, add disaster recovery sites in other regions.

-- When installing databases for SAP, we recommend that you use Google Cloud Deployment Manager.
-Deployment Manager installs and configures all the required packages necessary to run the database and SAP on Google Cloud.
+- When installing databases for SAP, you can use Terraform or Google Cloud Deployment Manager.
+The Terraform configuration files or Deployment Manager templates that Google Cloud provides install and configure all the required packages necessary to run the database and SAP on Google Cloud.
 For more information, see the following database deployment guides:

 - To select a machine type for your database deployment and workloads, see